nsflabs/poundo/README.md

 	-ip --host hostname/IP of the remote machine using the format IP:PORT -s --servername the computername or servername of the remote machine -c --client the computername of the client machine
-    -v --verbose read output to terminal
+	-d --domain the domain name of the remote machine in the AD -v --verbose read output to terminal

  ```